Botany

 lutein and violaxanthin along with minor carotenoids.
 After juice-making, including a pasteurization stage as thermal processing, there was an observed decrease in carotenoid content.
 These modifications in nutritional value of fruits and their antioxidant capability and properties could be used as measures of the processing quality. (see constituents above) (24)

-• Muscle Relaxant and Depressant Activities: Study evaluated petroleum ether, ethyl acetate, and methanolic extracts of Malphigia emarginata and Holoptelia integrifolia for muscle relaxant and locomotor activities using Rotarod and Actophotometer, respectively.
+• Muscle Relaxant and Depressant Activities: Study evaluated petroleum ether, ethyl acetate, and methanolic extracts of Malpighia emarginata and Holoptelia integrifolia for muscle relaxant and locomotor activities using Rotarod and Actophotometer, respectively.
 Results showed both plants have potent relaxant and depressant activities.
 On toxicity study in rats, both plants were nontoxic up to 2000 mg/kg.
 (25)

 • Antimutagenic Relaxant and Depressant Activities: Study evaluated the antimutagenic potential of fresh and frozen juices of Barbados cherry pulp, with and without concomitant administration of cyclophosphamide, using a chromosomal aberration test system in the bone marrow cells of Wistar rats.
 Results showed BC has potential as an antimutagenic, and statistically reduced the percentages of chromosomal alterations induced by cyclophosphamide.
 Results was attributed to antioxidant activity of the bruit and action of the bioactive compounds, which may have inhibited cyclophosphamide metabolism or scavenged free radicals generated by the compound.
 (26)